Offices and Resources

 Alumni House, 364 Boyer Avenue

 Whitman College alumni are an active, engaged group of loyal Whitman graduates who stay connected with each other and are willing to network and mentor Whitman students and alumni.
-You can find out more information by visiting the Student Engagement Center and asking about Whitman Connect, the online alumni directory, or contacting the Alumni Office at x5167.
+You can find out more information by visiting the Career and Community Engagement Center and asking about Whitman Connect, the online alumni directory, or contacting the Alumni Office at x5167.
 Watch for career networking opportunities on campus throughout the year, and in major markets during winter break.
 All graduates of Whitman College are automatically members of the Alumni Association.
 Anyone who has attended Whitman for one term, and whose class has graduated, also can become a member by calling the Alumni Office and asking to be added.
 Once you graduate from Whitman, you will receive the Whitman Magazine, Whittie News (a monthly e-newsletter), mailings and emails about class reunions, career networking opportunities and alumni events in your area.

 Athletic Facility Hours